A note on M\"{o}bius functions of upho posets

+\begin{example} V. Reiner (private communication) explained that taking $P$ to be the ``dual braid monoid'' of a finite Coxeter group~\cite{bessis2003dual}, we have $P' =$ the corresponding ``noncrossing partition lattice.''
+The rank generating function and M\"{o}bius function connection for this particular example is explored in~\cite{josuatverges2021koszulality} (see also~\cite{cartier1969problemes}). \end{example}

 \begin{remark} A finite graded poset $P$ of rank $n$ with a minimum and a maximum is called \dfn{uniform} if, for each $i=0,1,\ldots,n$, all principal order filters $V_p$ for $p \in P$ with $\rho(p)=n-i$ are isomorphic to the same fixed poset $Q_i$.
 The rank $n$ Boolean lattice, the lattice of subspaces of $(\mathbb{Z}/p\mathbb{Z})^n$, and $\Pi_{n+1}$ are all uniform.
 It is known (see~\cite[Theorem~6]{dowling1973geometric} and~\cite[Exercise 3.130(a)]{stanley2012ec1}) that, for such a $P$, the matrices of the 1st and 2nd kind Whitney numbers for these~$Q_i$ are inverses of one another.
-This generalizes the fact that the matrices $(s(i,j))^{i=1,\ldots,n}_{j=1,\ldots,n}$ and $(S(i,j))^{i=1,\ldots,n}_{j=1,\ldots,n}$ of the 1st and 2nd kind Stirling numbers are inverses. \Cref{thm:main} seems superficially quite similar to this fact about uniform posets, but we do not see any direct connection. \end{remark}
+This generalizes the fact that the matrices $(s(i,j))^{i=1,\ldots,n}_{j=1,\ldots,n}$ and $(S(i,j))^{i=1,\ldots,n}_{j=1,\ldots,n}$ of the 1st and 2nd kind Stirling numbers are inverses. \Cref{thm:main} seems superficially quite similar to this fact about uniform posets, but we do not see any direct connection.
+However, it would definitely be reasonable to look at other sequences of uniform lattices in search of affirmative answers to \cref{question:lattice}. \end{remark}

 We conclude with one additional, interesting corollary of \cref{thm:main}: